exoscale/terms/terms-previous.markdown

 Receiving Party for its reasonable cost of compiling and providing secure access to such Confidential Information.

-Client acknowledges and agrees that Supplier may hold, use, process and/or transfer Personal Information of Client and/or its employees (including to Affiliates, third parties and abroad): (i) in connection with the provision of Services; (ii) to incorporate such Personal Information into databases controlled by Supplier for the purpose of account administration, billing, operational maintenance and support activities, fraud detection and prevention, and customer and market analysis and reporting; and (iii) to communicate to Client by voice, letter, fax or email regarding products and services of Supplier.
 If Client believes that, in the course of providing Services under these Terms and Conditions, Supplier will have access to data Client does not want Supplier to comprehend, Client should encrypt such data so that it will be unintelligible.